Clique number of tournaments: -bounded classes of tournaments

-\emph{Twin-width} is a parameter introduced in~\cite{tww1} measuring the complexity of a binary structure.
-We refer to~\cite{GT22} for the definitions of the twin-width of a graph, an ordered graph and a tournament.
-Given a graph or digraph $G$ and a total order $\prec$ on $V(G)$, we denote by $tww(G)$ the twin-width of $G$ and by $tww(G, \prec)$ the twin-width of the ordered graph (digraph) $(G, \prec)$.
+\emph{Twin-width} is a parameter introduced in~\cite{tww1} to measure the complexity of binary relational structures.
+We refer to Sections 2.2 and 2.6 of~\cite{GT22} for the general definitions of twin-width in the context of binary relational structures.